overviewer/Minecraft-Overviewer/README.rst

 --night
     This option enables --lighting, and renders the world at night.

+--web-assets-hook=HOOK
+    This option lets you specify a script to run after the web assets have been copied into the output directory, but before any tile rendering takes place.
+This is an ideal time to do any custom postprocessing for markers.js or other web assets.

+    The script should be executable, and it should accept one argument: the path to the output directory.

 Viewing the Results
 -------------------
 Within the output directory you will find two things: an index.html file, and a